wgjm1986/FIN323/README.md

 However, if you learn how to work directly with this repo, you may actually find it to be more convenient than going through Canvas.
 This is especially true if you want to run the code on your own computer.
-The rest of this README explains how to accomplish this, if you are interested.
+The rest of this page explains how to accomplish this, if you are interested.
 If you already have experience with `git`, `conda`, and `jupyter` then this process will be straightforward.
 Even if not, I strongly recommend to give it a try.